- Course Leaders:

 - Digital slides presentations, guided discussions, students' presentations based on individual or team work (research on the internet, in the library, on the field, reflection, classroom exercises).
 Students are accustomed to using search engines for very specific goal, and process the information so obtained.

-Urban Planning for City Leaders, UN HABITAT, 2012
+Urban Planning for City Leaders, A HABITAT, 2012

 2015: ECTP Charter of participation